ziotom78/raytracing_course/tomasi-ray-tracing-02a.md

 There are two categories of images that are relevant for this course:

 LDR (Low-Dynamic Range) Images
-: They encode colors using the sRGB system: the three components R, G, B are therefore integers, usually in the range 0–255.
+: These store color components as integers using the sRGB system.
+The usual range is 0–255 (8 bit per component).
 All the most common graphic formats (JPEG, PNG, GIF, etc.) belong to this type.

 HDR (High-Dynamic Range) Images
-: They encode colors using the RGB or sRGB system, but the three components R, G, B are floating-point numbers and therefore cover a large dynamic range; to display them, it is therefore necessary to apply *tone mapping*.
+: These store components as floating-point numbers using the (linear) RGB system to represent the intensity of the scene without clipping.
+To display them, they must undergo *tone mapping* and gamma encoding.
 Examples of this format are OpenEXR and PFM.

 # How your code will work